bcomnes/bret.io/src/cv/README.md

 **Not responding to recruiters at the moment, sorry :(**

-Software engineer specializing in DevOps and modular open source Javascript and Go, with an interest in product development and team building, P2P and cryptography.
+Professional & amateur computer programmer specializing in software engineering, DevOps and modular open source Javascript and Go, with an interest in product development and team building, P2P and cryptography.

 - <span class="subdue">portfolio:</span> [bret.io](https://bret.io)
 - <span class="subdue">email:</span> [bcomnes at gmail dot com](mailto:bcomnes+website@gmail.com)